 If you caught my last emails, you read about how I could barely leave my hotel room at a business event I travelled to … And the times I rushed to the ER thinking I was having a heart attack (which turned out to be a common anxiety attack) … Today I’ve developed powerful ways to manage my anxiety, and it no longer stops me from anything.

 If you struggle with anxiety … These simple tools can be your answer to eliminate stress, step into your greatness, and live the life you were truly meant for.

-This email is the third installment to my 5 Pillars of Personal Mastery … The strategies that allowed me to take back control of my life and achieve things many people only dream about.
+This email is the third instalment to my 5 Pillars of Personal Mastery … The strategies that allowed me to take back control of my life and achieve things many people only dream about.

 Pillars 4 & 5 of Personal Mastery

 If you want breakthroughs, you need space to think.

 Charles Darwin, Chopin, Charles Dickens, and Aristotle are all famous for getting their best ideas when walking outside.